microsoft/azure-spring-apps-training/12-making-microservices-talk-to-each-other/README.md

 To resolve this inefficiency, we will create a single microservice that implements the [Transaction Script](https://www.martinfowler.com/eaaCatalog/transactionScript.html) pattern: it will orchestrate the calls to individual microservices and return the weather for all cities.
 To do this, we will use [Spring Cloud OpenFeign].
 OpenFeign will automatically obtain the URLs of invoked microservices from Spring Cloud Registry, allowing us to build our `all-cities-weather-services` microservice without needing to resolve the locations of the constituent microservices.

+Note how the code we create in this section is endpoint-agnostic.
+All we specify is the name of the services we want to invoke in the `@FeignClient` annotation.
+OpenFeign and Spring Cloud Registry then work together behind the scenes to connect our new microservice to the services we've created previously.

 ## Create a Spring Boot Microservice

 To create our microservice, we will use [https://start.spring.io/](https://start.spring.io/) with the command line: